 Public liability insurance refers to business insurance that covers claims by the general public for medical expenses and other costs resulting from injuries, death, and property damage involving your business.
 The general public includes customers, visitors, and delivery personnel.

-This type of protection falls under general liability insurance, and it's included in a business owner's policy (BOP).
 You may also see it called premises liability insurance, which covers third-party accidents specifically on your business property.

 General liability insurance includes public liability insurance, and costs an average of $42 per month.